International Water Management Institute: Wider perspective

-By the mid 1990s, competition for water resources was rising, thanks to a larger global population, expanding cities and increasing industrial applications.
+By the mid-1990s, competition for water resources was rising, thanks to a larger global population, expanding cities and increasing industrial applications.
 Viewing irrigation in isolation was no longer relevant to the global situation.
 A new approach was needed that would consider it within a river basin context, encompassing competing users and the environment.
 IIMI began developing new fields of research, on topics such as open and closed basins, water accounting, multiple-use systems, basin institutions, remote sensing analysis and environmental flows.
 In 1998, its name changed to the International Water Management Institute (IWMI), reflecting this new wider approach.

 Although it was becoming evident that water could no longer be considered an "infinite resource", as had been the case in the 1950s when there were fewer people on the planet, no one knew just how scarce the resource was.
 This prompted IWMI to try to find out.
-Its research culminated in publication of Water for food, Water for life: A comprehensive assessment of water management in agriculture.
+Its research culminated in the publication of Water for food, Water for life: A comprehensive assessment of water management in agriculture.
 A map within the report showed that a third of the world's population already suffered from ‘water scarcity’.
 The report defined physical water scarcity, as being where there are insufficient water resources to meet the demands of the population, and economic water scarcity as where water requirements are not satisfied because of a lack of investment in water or human capacity.

 Averting a global water crisis

 IWMI's approach towards defining water scarcity provided a new context within which the scientific debate on water availability subsequently became centred.
-For example, the theme of the UN World Water Day in 2007 was Coping with Water Scarcity; The USA's Worldwatch Institute featured a chapter on water management in its assessment State of the World 2008; and reports published in 2009 by the World Economic Forum and UNESCO concluded that water scarcity is now a bigger threat than the global financial crisis.
+For example, the theme of the UN World Water Day in 2007 was Coping with Water Scarcity; The USA's Worldwatch Institute featured a chapter on water management in its assessment State of the World 2008; and reports published in 2009 by the World Economic Forum and UNESCO concluded that water scarcity is now a bigger threat than the 2008 financial crisis.
 Dr. Rajendra K. Pachauri, Chair of the Intergovernmental Panel on Climate Change, also highlighted water scarcity at the 2009 Nobel Conference.

 If current trends continue, global annual water usage is set to increase by more than two trillion cubic metres by 2030, rising to 6.9 trillion cubic metres.
 That equates to 40 per cent more than can be provided by available water supplies.
 At Stockholm World Water Week 2010, IWMI highlighted a six-point plan for averting a water crisis.
-According to the Institute, the following actions are required: 1) gather high-quality data about water resources; 2) take better care of the environment; 3) reform how water resources are governed; 4) revitalize how water is used for farming; 5) better manage urban and municipal demands for water; and 6) involve marginalized people in water management.
+According to the institute, the following actions are required: 1) gather high-quality data about water resources; 2) take better care of the environment; 3) reform how water resources are governed; 4) revitalize how water is used for farming; 5) better manage urban and municipal demands for water; and 6) involve marginalized people in water management.

 In 2011, IWMI celebrated its 25th anniversary by commissioning a series of essays on agricultural and development.